Review of the Rose Harbour Guest House

 In regards to room cleanliness, the proprietor has higher standards for his guest rooms than for his own personal spaces within his home.
 All guest areas are properly cleaned once visitors depart.
 However, the kitchen in the proprietor’s own house sometimes appears to be a multi-purpose workshop/laboratory.
 All sorts of projects exist in various stages of completion.
 Keep in mind that this is not where food is prepared for guests.

-Meals are prepared and served at Susan’s house, a short walk from the guesthouse.
-Susan and her helpers create truly incredible meals.
-The atmosphere in Susan’s place is entirely authentic and delightful.
-This is not a restaurant, it’s a homestead.
+Meals are prepared and served at a facility near Susan’s house, a short walk from the guesthouse.
+Here, the kitchen staff create truly incredible meals.
+The atmosphere is authentic and delightful; this is not a restaurant, it’s a thriving homestead.

-Before preparing peppermint tea to serve with dessert, Susan may walk barefoot into her organic garden to pick some peppermint.
+Before preparing peppermint tea to serve with dessert, the cook may walk barefoot into the organic garden to pick some peppermint.
 Many people will appreciate the fantastic flavours steeped from the freshest mint they’ve ever experienced.
 Some people may become focussed on the fact that the cook’s bare feet now have garden soil on them.
 As mentioned earlier, not everyone seeks to appreciate this alternative way of being.

-(Update: Susan has retired as Rose Harbour’s primary cook.
-Talented chefs are hired during summer months to continue providing quality meals at Susan’s place.)
+(Susan has retired as Rose Harbour’s primary cook.
+A talented local chef is hired during summer months to continue providing quality meals in Rose Harbour.)

 Years ago, there was an unpleasant flu that seemed to exist for some days in Rose Harbour.
 It’s possible that an infected traveller had left the bug and it found host in one or two residents, as well as a few subsequent visitors.
 I’ve seen this occur in a few places throughout my world travels.
 When it occurred in Rose Harbour, I was impressed with the clear call to action demonstrated by the community’s inhabitants.
 They went through each guest room with a clean cloth and a bucket of soapy bleach-water to disinfect every surface a person would likely touch.